 Everything old is new again.
 ‘90s clothing has made a full-fledged return to our wardrobes and now the classic ’90s makeup trends are vying for another run at our cosmetics bags.
-The colour extravaganza of blue eye shadow, burgundy lipstick and the unforgettable glitter have all crept back into beauty looks from the runway to the street.
+The color extravaganza of blue eye shadow, burgundy lipstick, and the unforgettable glitter have all crept back into beauty looks from the runway to the street.
 Toned down and injected with added sophistication, these makeup trends are modernized to fit right into this new era.
 Banishing the minimal, barely-there makeup trends of previous seasons, this ’90s revival puts the fun back into creating a whole look.
 Beauty has become bold once again and is ready to make people sit up and notice.
 Grunge eyeliner returns with an attitude-filled update to the smokey eye while even the humble French manicure sees a return to power in a new way.
 Embrace the ’90s and be daring with your makeup once again.

 90’s Blue Eyeshadow

-The frosted blue eyeshadow which was worn by everyone in the ‘90s may be a trend which you would rather forget.
+The frosted blue eyeshadow which was worn by everyone in the ‘90s maybe a trend which you would rather forget.
 Looking back at old photos it does indeed seem to be one better left in the past, doesn’t it?
 Well maybe not.
 With the right update, the beauty industry has flawlessly brought back this once cringe-worthy trend.
-The modern take leaves some of the ice in the past and instead opts for richer hues of the colour, particularly in jewel tones.
+The modern take leaves some of the ice in the past and instead opts for richer hues of the color, particularly in jewel tones.
 Bright cyan, sparkled navy and cerulean have all appeared on recent runways, creating intense and unforgettable eyes.
 More precisely applied to the eyelids, the blue eyeshadow update avoids that raw ‘90s feel and turns it into a polished 2016 look.
-Spotted on the Spring runways of Marc Jacobs, 3.1 Phillip Lim, Boss and more, blue eyeshadow has caught everyone’s attention.
+Spotted on the Spring runways of Marc Jacobs, 3.1 Phillip Lim, Boss, and more, blue eyeshadow has caught everyone’s attention.
 A few designer labels have already even given a twist to the trend with bold, blue lashes.